timmythecat/Harper-and-Friends/README.md

 ## Features
 + Currently 3 races: Harper like, Wynter like and a cream colored gryphon
++ A research tree for all things gryphon
 + A new leather category that has Gryphon feathers
 + A set of Genes for the Gryphons
 + Bionic parts for gryphons
-+ Furniture for gryphons
++ Furniture and gear for gryphons
-+ Preening Feature
++ Preening Feature|
++ Toggleable spawning
 + And more (coming soon)

 ## Links